 The research studied rats to determine whether the radio-frequency (RF) radiation emitted by mobile phones can cause cancer.
 To do so, the study started with pregnant rats that were placed in special chambers.
 Once their pups were born, they were treated with RF radiation for approximately nine hours per day.

 “All RF exposures were conducted over a period of approximately 18 hours using a continuous cycle of 10 minutes on (exposed) and 10 minutes off (not exposed), for a total daily exposure time of approximately 9 hours a day, 7 days/week,”the official pdf Doc from the early release findings states.

 The International Agency for Research on Cancer in 2011 classified RF radiation as a possible human carcinogen.
-However, lobbyist have been able to keep this issue swept under the carpet through-out most of the United States and the world.
-Berkeley CA, did manage to pass a watered down version of their intended cell phone radiation warning which is currently a legally binding city ordnance that forces cell phone stores to inform customers of today’s well understood risk from smartphone radiation exposure.
+However, lobbyist have been able to keep this issue swept under the carpet throughout most of the United States and the world.
+Berkeley CA did manage to pass a watered down version of their intended cell phone radiation warning which is currently a legally binding city ordinance that forces cell phone stores to inform customers of today’s well-understood risk from smartphone radiation exposure.

 $25 Million NTP Study Finds Brain Tumors

 - IT VINDICATES BERKELEY’S MEASURES FOR THEIR RIGHT TO KNOW ACT

 - IT VINDICATES AN UPGRADE FROM CLASS 2B CARCINOGEN (argued for years now)